icon BELTOWER

 calling positions

-The methods, under abbreviations, can be easily selected through the Touch menu, typed in manually or added automatically from selected defaults.
+The methods, under Definitions, can be easily selected through the Touch menu, typed in manually or added automatically from selectable defaults.

 Screen Shot 2

 shows Mixed Methods and Mixed Stages using calling positions and column headers.
-This illustrates different conductors (3 for Triples and 4 for Doubles) both calling themselves into the hunt and out at 2.
+This illustrates different conductors (3 for Triples and 4 for Doubles) each calling themselves into the hunt and out at 2.
 It also shows the call heads listing (without plain leads but with the lead/event count), and optional dashes for Bobs.
-The defined calls and positions basis are updated as you move the cursor, as shown here with the cursor on Grandsire Doubles.
-The listing shows only 5 bells for Doubles, but you also have the option to include all bells in the listing.
+The defined calls are updated as you move the cursor, as shown here with the cursor on Grandsire Triples.

 calling positions in columns